tymyrddin/purple/source/docs/admin-surface/strategy.md

 ## Framework gap

-Standard security frameworks tend to focus on internal IT and physical perimeters.
+Standard security frameworks focus on internal IT and physical perimeters.
 They rarely cover correlated public-data exposure, because the risk does not present at the perimeter.
 It presents in the publication choices of organisations that may not consider themselves part of the security stack at all: planning offices, water boards, procurement aggregators.